xenyo/github-webhooks-exec/README.md

 pm2 save
 ```

-### Add the webhook on GitHub
+## Add the webhook on GitHub

-Navigate to Settings > Webhooks on your GitHub repository and add a webhook with the following settings:
+Navigate to Settings > Webhooks on your GitHub repository or organization and add a webhook with the following settings:

 | Field | Value |
 | --- | --- |